PerfectFit-project/rasa_bot/README.md

   * After uttering the parent's activity content (i.e. 1) with the **ActionTextActivity** method, and receiving the user's answer, the **ActionUserInput** method is called, to utter the child's activity content (i.e. 1.1).
   * Unlike with videos and activities, the **chosen_activity_index** slot is set to the index of the child action, and the **user_input** slot is set to the index of the parent action.
   * There is an exception for activities with index 1 and 24 where the bot's utterance depends on the user's answer (see **activityIsUserConditional** method).
+  * Similarly, for activities with index 3,5,16,29 the bot's utterance depends on the user's answer (see **ActionUserInput** method).
 * At the end, in all media (text, video, activity) the user is prompted to reflect or type in their thoughts of the recommended activity.
 For that the bot utters 3 alternatives set to the **utter_ask_user_input_activity_slot** slot.
 * If the user's answer is too short (configured to be minimum 40 characters) the user is asked to expand on their answer.
 The validation is implemented with the **validate_user_input_activity_slot** method.